An interpretable machine learning system for colorectal cancer diagnosis from pathology slides: Methods

 \subsubsection{Tile Sampling}

 Our scenario presents a particularly difficult condition for scaling the training data.
 First, let's consider the structure of the data, which consists of, on average, more than one thousand tiles per slide.
+If we carefully analyse Table~\ref{tab:data_summary}, we can see that the CRS10K dataset and the CRS Prototype contain, when combined, $\approx$13.8 million tiles.
+These tiles come after preprocessing, as such, tiles containing background are not included.
+If we further analyse this data, and considering that each tile is of dimension $512\times512\times3$, then we have $\approx$3.6 trillion pixels per colour channel, or $\approx$10.9 trillion pixels in total.
+Li~\textit{et al.}\cite{li2023scaling}\ described the difficulties of processing 399 WSI in a single GPU.
+With the following strategy we processed all the 10928 WSI described in Table~\ref{tab:data_summary} utilising a single GPU.

-Within this set of tiles, some tiles provide meaningful value for the prediction, and others do not add extra information.
-In other words, for the CRS10K dataset, the extensive, lengthy, time and energy-consuming process of going through 13 million tiles every epoch can be avoided, and as result, these models can be trained for more epochs.
+Within the set of tiles from a slide, some tiles provide meaningful value for the prediction, and others do not add extra information.
+In other words, for the CRS10K dataset, the extensive, time and energy-consuming process of going through 13 million tiles every epoch can be avoided, and, as result, these models can be trained for more epochs.
 Nowadays, there is an increasing concern regarding energy and electricity consumption.
 Thus, these concerns, together with the sustainability goals, further support the importance of more efficient training processes.

 {Let $\mathcal{T}$ be the original set of tiles, and $\mathcal{T}_s$ be the original set of tiles from the slide $s$, the former is composed by a union of the latter of all the slides (Eq.~\ref{equation:union_of_tile_set}).
 We propose to map $\mathcal{T}$ to a smaller set of tiles $\mathcal{M}$ without affecting the overall performance and behaviour of the trained algorithm.}